-A Welcome to the Mystery Book Club (MBC) at MBTS
+A Fun Mystery Book Club (MBC) at MBTS

 That’s at the Manchester Public Library in Manchester-by-the-Sea, Massachusetts.